arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 ### Manage NFT Assets

 Click the 'NFT' tab on the bottom of the {{config.extra.arcana.wallet_name}} UI to view and manage NFTs associated with the wallet address on the selected blockchain network.
-The following NFT operations can be performed by the authenticated user:
+The authenticated user can perform the following NFT operations:

 **General Wallet Operations**